 Current regulations: Skate Fishery Management Plan

-- You must have a valid permit to catch, possess, transport, or sell skate.
+- You must have a valid open access permit to catch, possess, transport, or sell skate.

 - Catch is controlled through annual catch limits and accountability measures – scientists determine the amount of catch the skate resource can support, and managers use this information to set a limit on the amount of skate fishermen can catch.
 They then allocate this limit between the bait and wing fisheries.
-There are also limits on the amount of skate each boat can bring back from one trip (trip limits).
+There are also trip limits on the amount of skate each boat can bring back per trip.